anttonalberdi/figure_workshop_2021/README.md

 write.csv(shannon_div,"results/shannon_div.csv")
 ````

-The table (first six rows) should look like this:
+The table (first six rows) should look like this.
+The Shannon column contains the diversity values, while the rest of the columns define metadata variables (Sample, Individual, Species and Origin).
 ````py
   Sample   Shannon Individual             Species  Origin 1  M01P1  96.45447        M01 Apodemus_sylvaticus    Wild